 Ménière’s Disease Physiotherapy

-Ménière’s disease physiotherapy may help manage vertigo, balance problems, and movement confidence between episodes.
-Ménière’s disease is an inner ear disorder that can cause spinning sensations, hearing changes, tinnitus, and ear pressure.
-It sits within a broader group of vestibular conditions that affect balance and spatial awareness.
+Ménière’s disease physiotherapy may help when vertigo, imbalance, and reduced movement confidence continue between attacks.
+Ménière’s disease is an inner ear condition that can cause spinning vertigo, hearing changes, tinnitus, and pressure or fullness in one ear.
+It sits within the broader group of vestibular conditions that affect balance and spatial awareness.

 What is Ménière’s disease?

-Ménière’s disease is a long-term inner ear condition linked to abnormal fluid regulation in the labyrinth.
-This part of the ear helps control both hearing and balance.
-When that system is disrupted, the brain may receive mixed balance and hearing signals, which can trigger vertigo, imbalance, ear pressure, and fluctuating hearing changes.
+Ménière’s disease is a long-term inner ear disorder.
+It is commonly linked with abnormal fluid pressure or fluid regulation in the labyrinth, which helps control hearing and balance.
+When this system is disrupted, the brain can receive mixed balance and hearing signals.

 Ménière’s disease symptoms

-Symptoms usually occur in episodes rather than staying constant all day.
-Some people notice warning signs before an attack, while others find symptoms come on suddenly.
+Symptoms vary from person to person.
+Some people notice warning signs before an attack.
+Others find the vertigo starts suddenly.
 Common symptoms include:

-• a feeling of fullness or pressure in the ear
+- a blocked or full feeling in the ear

 What causes Ménière’s disease?